Suicide in the United States: LGBTQ

-Attempted suicide rates for lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth and adults in the U.S. are elevated in comparison to national rates.
+In 2010, attempted suicide rates for lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth and adults in the U.S. were higher than national rates.
+A 2017 study by the CDC with the help of Johns Hopkins University, Harvard, and Boston Children's Hospital found that suicide rates dropping in certain states has been linked to the legalization of same sex marriage in those same states.
+Suicide rates as a whole fell about 7%, but the rates among specifically gay, lesbian, and bisexual teenagers fell by 14%.

-According to the Centers for Disease Control and Prevention report, nearly half of LGBTQ students said they had seriously considered suicide.
+In 2023, according to a Centers for Disease Control and Prevention report, nearly half of LGBTQ students said they had seriously considered suicide.

-Health or Disability
+Health or disability

-Patients with chronic pain are twice as likely to attempt suicide compared with those without chronic pain.
+A 2017 study found that patients with chronic pain are twice as likely to attempt suicide compared with those without chronic pain.

-Studies have found very high rates of suicide in people with autism spectrum disorders, including high functioning autism and what was formerly known as Asperger syndrome.
-Autism and particularly Asperger syndrome are highly associated with clinical depression and as many as 30 percent or more of people with Asperger syndrome also suffer from depression.
+A 2017 study found very high rates of suicide in people with autism spectrum disorders, including high functioning autism and what was formerly known as Asperger syndrome.
+Autism and particularly Asperger syndrome are highly associated with clinical depression.
+As many as 30 percent or more of people with Asperger syndrome suffer from depression.

-Those with ADHD are 3-5 times more likely to die by suicide.
-A comorbidity of depression with ADHD is the best predictor of suicidal thoughts in adolescence.
+A 2019 study found that those with ADHD are 3–5 times more likely to die by suicide.
+A 2013 study found that a comorbidity of depression with ADHD is the best predictor of suicidal thoughts in adolescence.